Filtres solaires exclus par Typology.

 • The benzyl salicylate (INCI: Benzyl Salicylate) : This UV filter is among the 80 allergens identified by the Scientific Committee on Consumer Safety (SCCS) and listed in the European Regulation.
 In addition to its allergenic nature, it is suspected of disrupting the hormonal system.

 • The camphor benzalkonium methosulfate (INCI: Camphor Benzalkonium Methosulfate) : This is a sun filter authorised up to 5% in the European Union but prohibited in the United States.
-It does not present on the face of it any risks to the environment but is a potential skin irritant.
+It does not present at first glance any risks to the environment but is a potential skin irritant.

 • The ethylhexyl dimethyl PABA (INCI: Ethylhexyl Dimethyl PABA) : Padimate-O, or Ethylhexyl Dimethyl PABA, is a UVB sunscreen filter permitted up to 8% in Europe and the United States.
-We do not use it at Typology as it is suspected to be an endocrine disruptor, mutagenic, carcinogenic, allergenic, and irritating.
+We do not use it in our products as it is suspected to be an endocrine disruptor, mutagenic, carcinogenic, allergenic, and irritating.

 • The ethylhexyl methoxycinnamate (INCI: Ethylhexyl Methoxycinnamate) : Ethylhexyl Methoxycinnamate, also known as octinoxate, is a UVB sunscreen filter approved up to 10% in the European Union and 7.5% in the United States.
 In addition to potentially destabilising aquatic environments, it is suspected of acting as an endocrine disruptor and being capable of penetrating the skin barrier.